 How to accept credit cards (turn on Payments)

-Want to get paid faster?
-Accept payment by credit card!
+Wave has found that businesses who accept Credit Card payments often get paid up to 3x faster!
 Getting set up only takes a few seconds, and fees are just 2.9% + 30¢ (in most countries).
 Here’s how:

 - While you’re creating your invoice, click the Accept Credit Cards button at the bottom left of the navigation page, then click Enable Credit Card Payments.

-- That’s it!
-Now when you send your invoice by email, your customers will see a standard payment form where they can enter their credit card details on the spot.
+- Now when you send your invoice by email, your customers will see a standard payment form where they can enter their credit card details on the spot.

 Later, we’ll walk through a couple of additional steps required for Wave to transfer the payments to you.
 For now, let’s finish with your invoice.